-AIH and IgG4-related disease: The recommended dose of mercaptopurine is initially 50mg/day which is usually started after you have started steroid treatment and continued with the steroid.
-The dose will be increased depending on response and side effects up until a maintenance dose of 1-1.5mg/kg (typically 50-100mg/day).
-In some people the steroid is then stopped and mercaptopurine can be taken alone.
+AIH and IgG4-RD: The recommended dose of azathioprine is initially 50mg/day which is usually started after you have started steroid treatment and continued with the steroid.
+The dose will be increased depending on response and side effects up until a maintenance dose of 1-2mg/kg (typically 50-150mg/day).